A Great Manager Is One Who Hires Better Than Himself

-In this edition of the ‘CHRO Insights’ as part of the Great Manager Awards, we have Mr. Udbhav Ganjoo, who is the Head HR – Global Operations, India, Emerging Asia and Access Markets of Viatris.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he opens up about his life as an HR Leader
+In this edition of the chro Insights, we have Udbhav Ganjoo, Head HR – Global Operations, India - Emerging Asia and Access Markets of Viatris.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: You’ve been a veteran in this space, tell us about your journey as an HR professional.

 Udbhav: I started my career as a management trainee with Kelvinator (now Whirlpool) and moved towards plant IR/ HR.
 In my first year, we were exposed only to the top layer of the organization.
 After that I was placed in the plant operations, here I got exposure to all labour/ IR issues.
 I spent 4 years with Kelvinator, it was an interesting journey and provided exposure to different facets of people management, lockouts, union-leader interactions and so on.
 As I started understanding the HR function more, I adapted my personality and working style to meet the needs of the role.

 After that I moved to ITDC, which was a completely different sector.
 I spent 6 years here and had different roles within the corporate HR function.
 I had the opportunity to learn and work with different businesses of the company.